Bryant Park Hotel

 At a glance: When the Bryant Park hotel opened in 2001, Conde Nast was housed in a nearby skyscraper and Fashion Week unfurled in tents across the street in Bryant Park twice a year.
 With the Garment District nearby the area was Fashion Central, and the hotel fit right in.

-The Bryant Park is still chic and stylish, even if much of New York’s fashion world has migrated downtown.
+The Bryant Park is still stubbornly chic, even if the New York’s fashion world migrated away years ago.
 The runway-handsome porters manning the heavy brass and glass doors wear black.
 Check-in occurs at a lipstick-red lacquer counter parked in front of a matching leather wall.
-And though the lobby’s dark, wood-paneled sitting area is no bigger than, well, a lipstick, the two armless leather loveseats are undeniably chic (dressed in the house red, naturally).
+And though the lobby’s dark, wood-paneled sitting area is no bigger than, well, a lipstick, the two armless leather loveseats are undeniably stylish (dressed in the house red, naturally).

-The exterior is just as delectable: The hotel occupies the American Standard Building, a magnificent black brick Gothic skyscraper as tall and sleek as a supermodel – and immortalized by Georgia O’Keeffe in her 1927 painting “The Radiator Building at Night.”
+And the exterior is delectable: The hotel occupies the American Standard Building, a magnificent black brick Gothic skyscraper as tall and sleek as a supermodel – and immortalized by Georgia O’Keeffe in her 1927 painting “The Radiator Building at Night.”

-Rooms: They’re chic, minimal and surprisingly large.
-The standard room I saw, plenty big for two people, was a stark, spotless white envelope with a black metal-frame queen-size bed garbed in white sheets and perched on legs, so you could see beneath.
+Rooms: They’re chic, minimal, surprisingly large — and starting to look a bit dated.
+The standard room we saw, plenty big for two people, was a stark, spotless white envelope with a black metal-frame queen-size bed garbed in white sheets and perched on legs, so you could see beneath.
 The aubergine leather headboard matched the leather bolster running the width of the bed.
-I liked the upholstered chair/bench and little table in front of the window, overlooking a cityscape and shielded by white floor-to-ceiling curtains.
-Besides a closet big enough to hold the fruits of a Manhattan shopping spree, a second closet contained the minibar and “romance accessories,” as the assorted condoms and whatnot were described to me, and an LG flat-panel TV hung on the wall.
+We liked the upholstered chair/bench and little table in front of the window, overlooking a cityscape and shielded by white floor-to-ceiling curtains.
+Besides a closet big enough to hold the fruits of a Manhattan shopping spree, a second closet contained the minibar and “romance accessories,” as the assorted condoms and whatnot were described to us, and an LG flat-panel TV hung on the wall.

 The large stone and white bathroom sported a glassed-in stall shower (tub/shower combos are also available), a contemporary rectangular pedestal sink that would look comfortable in a Japanese aparto and Molton Brown toiletries.

 Food and drink: Koi, a stylish, pricey Japanese restaurant feels Downtown and serves lunch and dinner in a cavernous, glamorous lair punctuated by dark wood walls and a sleek openwork white ceramic ceiling.
-There’s almost no upholstery, and the room shrieks (on my first visit, a friend insisted we leave before being seated because she couldn’t stand the din).
-I returned another day without her — the noise, slightly tuned down, didn’t bother me and the heartier friend I recruited — and tucked into a lunch of tofu with vegetables in a ginger sauce (delicious) and iced tea (weak).
+There’s almost no upholstery, and the room shrieks (on out first visit, a friend insisted we leave before being seated because she couldn’t stand the din).
+We returned another day without her — the noise, slightly tuned down, didn’t bother the heartier friend we recruited — and tucked into a lunch of tofu with vegetables in a ginger sauce (delicious) and iced tea (weak).
 Unlike the hotel, where the staff seems eager to please, service in the restaurant was cool and indifferent.

 In fall 2017, the Célon Cocktail Bar & Lounge, a spacious Moroccan-inflected lair, opened in the spot previous occupied by The Cellar.
 Open at night for craft cocktails that include a $100 martini and Mediterranean bar snacks, Célon has an exotic vibe and a gorgeous tile ceiling reminiscent of the Oyster Bar and can get crowded.